romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: validate the number of warp instructions for the execution driven frontend and test that.
   - DONE: move simulate added matrix optinos to top level
   - DONE: make the accelsim class ceate a df with mean, variance, min, max per repetition
   - DONE: make the native class ceate a df with mean, variance, min, max per repetition